Day Trading Taxes

 - Investor – You are an investor if you’re not considered to be in the trade or business of buying and selling securities.
 If you don’t trade regularly and you have a full-time job, you’re probably going to fall into the ‘investor’ category in terms of taxes on intraday trade profits.

-A trader can deduct his expenses, whereas, an investor’s deductions are usually extremely limited.
+A trader can deduct their expenses, whereas, an investor’s deductions are usually extremely limited.
 Those deductions can add up, especially if you’re in it for the long haul.
 You should also look at when you have to pay your day trading taxes.
 Will it be quarterly or annually?

 Canada’s taxes for day trading are relatively straightforward.
 You can either declare your profits as capital gains or as business income to the Canada Revenue Agency (CRA).
 Each status has very different tax implications.